skwilder/laravel-sandbox/README.md

 ## Usage

-Once you've set up the project, you can start working on the tasks provided to you in the interview.
+Once you've set up the project, you can create features for the project.

 ## Troubleshooting